dozzie/seismometer-toolbox/doc/manpages/dumbprobe.rst

    Python module that defines checks.
 See :ref:`dumbprobe-checks-file`.

+.. cmdoption:: --once

+   Go through the checks immediately and just once and exit, instead of usual infinite loop with a schedule.

+   This mode of operation is only supported if :obj:`CHECKS` in checks file is a list or tuple, and it ignores any :class:`seismometer.dumbprobe.BaseHandle` checks that were defined.

 .. cmdoption:: --destination stdout | tcp:<host>:<port> | udp:<host>:<port> | unix:<path>

    Address to send check results to.